Kenza-Bounoual/Kenza-BOUNOUAL/README.md

 #### Hey there! 👋 I'm Kenza Bounoual, an **Industrial Engineering** student at **Ecole Mohammadia des Ingénieurs (EMI)**.

-My journey into the world of industrial engineering is driven by a deep passion for **optimizing systems**, **solving complex problems**, and **using data to make impactful decisions**.
-I thrive on tackling challenges across a variety of fields, constantly exploring new areas to apply my skills and knowledge.

 📲 LinkedIn ➡︎ [Kenza Bounoual](https://www.linkedin.com/in/kenza-bounoual/)

  ✉ Email ➡︎ [kenzabounoual03@gmail.com]